-There are certain occasions during which you may want to publish your images into a private repository instead of a public repository like Dockerhub.
-The Nexus repository manager comes into the picture here as it can host all types of artifacts starting from jar, Docker images, npm packages, and more.
+There are certain occasions during which you may want to publish your images into a private repository instead of a public repository like Docker Hub.
+Sonatype Nexus Repository comes into the picture here as it can host all types of artifacts starting from jar, Docker images, npm packages, and more.
 This exercise assumes you have basic knowledge about Docker and repositories.
-We will first set up the Nexus repository on a local box followed by setting up the build process to publish the image to the same nexus repository.
+We will first set up the Sonatype Nexus Repository on a local box followed by setting up the build process to publish the image to the same repository.

 This glossary will help you with the related concepts in case you are completely unfamiliar.

 Docker is a lightweight container used for publishing apps with the entire ecosystem packaged in a single bundle.

 Jib is a framework to build and compile Docker images with and without the Docker daemon available on system.
 There are two plugins available for this, one for Maven and the other for Gradle.
 In this exercise, we are going to use the Jib Maven plugin to publish a Docker image.

 Sonatype Nexus Repository OSS is a repository manager tool, used for hosting various types of artifacts like jar, npm packages and Docker/OCI images.

 There are some prerequisite for this tutorial to be completed.

 1. Download Nexus from below location, you need to choose your operating system version.

 2. Extract it to a location; call it